VVsmileyx/MetaGO/README.md

 ### 3.1 command line
 - The main running command is *`$ bash GOES.sh`* with following options:

-short option   |  long option  |  dscrible
+short option   |  long option  |   description
  --------- | :-----------:  | :-:
   -I |--inputData  |The type of input data, you can only choose 'RAW' or 'MATRIX'.
   -F |--fileList   | The input fileList.